intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

   information like numeric ID of a specialization constant.
-- Definition of that function template are provided by DPC++ FE in form of _integration footer_: the compiler generates a piece of C++ code which is injected at the end of the translation unit:
+- Definition of that function template are provided by DPC++ FE in form of _integration footer_: the compiler generates a piece of C++ code which is injected at the end of a translation unit:
   ```
   namespace detail {
     // assuming user defined and used the following specialization_id: